sudosert/canvas/README.md

 In the metadata panel on the right:
 - Click "Copy Prompt" to copy the positive prompt
 - Click "Copy Negative Prompt" to copy the negative prompt

+### Pagination

+- Navigate pages using the previous/next buttons
+- Click on the page number field to directly enter a specific page
+- Page size is configurable in the application settings

 ## Supported Metadata Formats